When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Method

 \subsection{Relating Predictions to Pareidolic Regions}

 To jointly reason about coverage and localization, we need a clear rule for when a model ``fires on'' a pareidolic region.
 We match predicted bounding boxes to ground-truth regions using a relaxed spatial criterion: a predicted box is linked to a ground-truth region if either \textit{(1)} IoU (Intersection over Union) $\ge 0.2$, or \textit{(2)} the center of the predicted box falls inside the ground-truth region.
 We use this relaxed threshold (IoU $\ge 0.2$ rather than a stricter value like $0.5$) because pareidolic regions are ambiguous and models may localize them with slight offsets.
+Recomputing PPDR at IoU thresholds $0.1$, $0.2$, $0.3$, and $0.5$ produces the same qualitative ordering: box-level models remained at $1.00$, YOLOv8 stayed intermediate ($0.452/0.417/0.405/0.398$), and RetinaFace remained near zero ($0.029/0.029/0.028/0.028$).
 Per image, we then construct a one-to-one matching by greedily pairing each region with its best-matching candidate prediction (prioritizing higher IoU scores).
 This ensures each pareidolic region receives exactly one prediction label and each prediction is attributed to at most one region.
 This matching procedure separates detection failures from localization errors and ensures all subsequent metrics are defined at the level of pareidolic content rather than bounding boxes.